 Heather Stanning MBE

-Heather won gold with Olivia Whitlam in the women's pair at the 2007 World Under 23 Championships, having joined the GB Rowing Team's Start Programme, sponsored by Siemens, the previous year.
+Heather won gold with Olivia Whitlam in the women's pair at the 2007 World Under 23 Championships, having joined the GB Rowing Team's Start Programme the previous year.
 That year she also won silver at the National Championships and the Home Countries Regatta in the women's pair, and took gold at the Indoor Championships.

 Heather enjoys most physical outdoor activities and before starting to row was a keen sailor and snowboarder, although both these hobbies are now temporarily on hold.